 Our Industrial Disease Solicitors specialise in dealing with work related cancer claims.

-We offer free legal advice for victims or family members, we may be able to visit you at home (in England or Wales) and deal with the claim on a No Win, No Fee basis - ask us for details.
+We offer a free consultation with legal advice by phone for victims or family members.
+One of our Solicitors or Lawyers may be able to visit you at home (in England or Wales) and deal with the claim on a No Win, No Fee basis - ask us for details.

 We have the strength and depth of expertise to ensure that your case gets the attention to detail it deserves.
 That’s complemented by an open, accessible and friendly approach, where we put the needs of our clients first every step of the way.

-Our close links with Trade Unions mean we have a deep understanding of the challenges that workers face.
+Our close links with Trade Unions mean we have a deep understanding of the challenges that workers have faced for many years.

 So we’re truly committed to helping you get the compensation you deserve.